JohnLCaron/rlauxe/README.md

 AFAICT, the calculation of the total_size using the probabilities as described in 4.b) is only used when you just want the total_size estimate, but not do the consistent sampling.
 Also maybe only works whne you use sampleThreshold ??

+### estimate comparison error rates

+SHANGRLA has guesses for p1,p2,p3,p4.
+We do a blanket fuzz, and simulate the errors by ncandidates in a contest, then use those.

 ## Notes